1 9 5 6 – 1 9 6 0 (USA)

-Other memorable Playhouse 90 performances included ‘The Days of Wine and Roses’ with Cliff Robertson and Piper Laurie; ‘The Velvet Alley’, Rod Serling’s autobiographical drama starring Art Carney; ‘Three Men on a Horse’ with Carol Channing and Johnny Carson in dramatic roles; ‘The Time of Your Life’ with Jackie Gleason and Betsy Palmer; `Eighty-Yard Run’ with Paul Newman and Joanne Woodward; and ‘For Whom the Bell Tolls,’ a two-part, three-hour presentation featuring Jason Robards, Jr, Maria Schell, Maureen Stapleton, Nehemiah Persoff and Eli Wallach.
+Other memorable Playhouse 90 performances included ‘The Days of Wine and Roses’ with Cliff Robertson and Piper Laurie; ‘The Velvet Alley’, Rod Serling’s autobiographical drama starring Art Carney; ‘Three Men on a Horse’ with Carol Channing and Johnny Carson in dramatic roles; ‘The Time of Your Life’ with Jackie Gleason and Betsy Palmer; ‘Seven Against The Wall’ with Paul Lambert as Al Capone in a recreation of the St Valentine’s Day Massacre in 1928, `Eighty-Yard Run’ with Paul Newman and Joanne Woodward; and ‘For Whom the Bell Tolls,’ a two-part, three-hour presentation featuring Jason Robards, Jr, Maria Schell, Maureen Stapleton, Nehemiah Persoff and Eli Wallach.

 The series, which produced 133 episodes, ended on 18 May 1960.
 The pressures and the costs of this ambitious production eventually resulted in Playhouse 90 being cut back to alternate weeks, sharing its time slot with The Big Party between 1959 and 1960.